-In our case, cultures for fungal infections, microscopy for detection of Pneumocystis species, as well as serology antigen tests for Cryptococcus and Toxoplasma species were all negative; however, opportunistic infections cannot be definitively excluded.
+In our case, cultures for fungal infections, microscopy for detection of pneumocystis species, as well as serology antigen tests for Cryptococcus and Toxoplasma species were all negative; however, opportunistic infections cannot be definitively excluded.
 Initial empiric treatment could have included trimethoprim/sulfamethoxazole, but the decision was not made by the treating team.
-Despite all applied empiric and supportive therapies, the patient had a fulminant clinical course and succumbed owing to the development of cardiac arrhythmias, which led to cardiac arrest, although no electrolyte disturbances were observed.
-Hence, the possibility of COVID-19-related myocarditis or stress cardiomyopathy should be considered, as reported in other studies.
-(18-24) Postmortem autopsy reports were not available in our case, as it is not allowed by the current legislation in Saudi Arabia.
-In our untreated HIV patient, the false-negative result of RT-PCR for COVID-19 cannot be clearly attributed to the suppressive effect of anti-HIV-1 agents.
-(4,5) Stability issues and test fluctuations owing to insufficient viral material of the obtained nasopharyngeal specimen might have been responsible for the persistently negative RT-PCR results.
-(25) Notably, testing for SARS-CoV-2 could also be directed towards lower respiratory tract specimens (i.e. endotracheal aspirate and bronchoalveolar lavage specimens), although this remains controversial, or alternate specimens (i.e. stool), which may be helpful diagnostic adjuncts along with serology examinations.
-(26-28)
+Despite all applied empiric and supportive therapies, the patient had a fulminant clinical course and succumbed due to the development of cardiac arrhythmias, which led to cardiac arrest, although no electrolyte disturbances were observed.
+Hence, the possibility of COVID-19related myocarditis or stress cardiomyopathy should be considered, as reported in other studies.(18- 24) Post-mortem autopsy reports were not available in our case, as it is not allowed by the current legislation in Saudi Arabia.
+In our untreated HIV patient, the false-negative result of RT-PCR for COVID-19 cannot be clearly attributed to the suppressive effect of anti-HIV-1 agents.(4,5) Stability issues and test fluctuations due to insufficient viral material of the obtained nasopharyngeal specimen might have been responsible for the persistently negative RT-PCR.(25) Notably, testing for SARS-CoV-2 could also be directed toward lower respiratory tract specimens (i.e. endotracheal aspirate and bronchoalveolar lavage specimens), although this remains controversial, or alternate specimens (i.e. stool), which along with serology examinations, may be helpful diagnostic adjuncts.(26-28)

-In our patient, the full picture of epidemiologic and exposure risk background was unavailable, which further complicated the evaluation of her immune system response to the viral infections.
-Scarce data exists in the literature on the laboratory and clinical features of COVID-19 in patients with active HIV infection.
-The role of RT-PCR is pivotal in the diagnosis of SARS-CoV-2 infection, but in the face of inconclusive results, the integration of chest CT in our diagnostic arsenal remains mandatory.
-Moreover, the natural course of SARS-CoV-2 viraemia remains obscure, as re-infections and/or recurrently positive RT-PCR results have been reported.
-(30-32)
+In our patient, the full picture of epidemiologic and exposure risk background was not available, which further complicated the evaluation of her immune system response to the viral infections.
+Scarce data exists in the literature on the laboratory and clinical features of COVID-19 in patients with active HIV infection.(4,5) The role of RT-PCR is pivotal in the diagnosis of SARS-CoV-2 infection, but in the face of inconclusive results, the integration of chest CT in our diagnostic arsenal remains mandatory.(29,30) Moreover, the natural course of SARS-CoV-2 viraemia remains obscure, as re-infections and/or recurrently positive RT-PCR results were reported.(30-32)